anna-dor-plumsail/documents-docs/source/user-guide/processes/create-template.rst

 .. contents:: :local:

 You can learn how to manage each type of template below.
-Once you prepared your template you can `create a new process <create-process.html>`_.

 DOCX template
 -------------